OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/speed-dial.markdown

 The menu items of the `SpeedDial` component are defined using the `SpeedDialItem` component.
 It also requires a `Fab` component which represents the main button.

-To define the position of the component the `position` prop is used.
-Normally it is placed in the bottom right corner which is achieved by setting the prop to the literal string `"bottom right"`.
+To define the position of the component the `position` property is used.
+By default it is placed in the bottom right corner which can also be achieved by setting the property to the literal string `"bottom right"`.

 ```
 <Page>